cetic/ansible-role-alfresco/README.md

 ## Role Variables for Alfresco 5.2

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables for Alfresco 5.2 are listed below:

 ### alfresco